 Domestic cooling repair contractors often encounter this issue and can recommend the correct insulation method based on the R-value (the heat flow resistance factor).

 The outside unit of an air conditioner consists of the condenser coils, compressor, and fan.
 These components combinedly release the heat from the air outside your home and cool it.
 If the fan does not function properly, then the cooling automatically gets hampered.
 The damaged compressor fan can also cause it to overheat.
 Excessive heating can trigger the AC’s safety controls and turn it off.
 Over time, the compressor may break down and need replacement or repair.

 A qualified mechanic will inspect the system and analyze the reason causing improper fan function for unbalanced cooling.
 The faulty fan will be replaced or restored, and the AC unit will be checked for any other problems.

-5. Condenser Coils are Frozen:
+5. Condenser Coils are Frozen

 During extremely cold weather, the condenser coils might freeze.
 The frozen coils can hinder proper air conditioning and cause the system to slow down.
-The primary reason behind freezing condenser coils can be poor airflow that causes ice formation.
+The primary reason behind freezing condenser coils can be poor airflow which causes ice formation.
 And airflow in return gets blocked by dirty air filters.
 Sometimes a low amount of refrigerant can also cause coil freezing.

 In this issue, the residential cooling repair technician will diagnose the cause of a frozen condenser coil and safely restore the system.